tritonminingco/dsg-sales-ops/README.md

 - Expected JSON body: { name, email, company, role, phone, message, responses }
 - Response: { success: true, message?: string }

-This endpoint is intentionally minimal.
-If you want, I can implement a Vercel serverless function that receives the lead and forwards to an email or stores it in a Google Sheet / database.

-## Notes & next steps

-- If you'd like real lead persistence, tell me where to send leads (email, Google Sheet, or database) and I'll implement it as a serverless function.
-- I can add a GitHub Action that runs `npm run build` on push and checks for build success automatically.

-If you want me to push a commit, or wire an actual persistence backend, say which option and I'll do it.